sebi1412/esphome-ferraris-meter/README.md

 **Example configuration file:** [ferraris_meter_multi.yaml](example_config/ferraris_meter_multi.yaml)

 ### Calibration
-During the positioning and alignment of the infrared sensor as well as the adjustment of the sensor sensitivity or the analog threshold, it makes little sense to measure the rotations of the Ferraris electricity meter's turntable and calculate the consumption values, as the changes in state of the sensor do not correspond to the actual detection of the mark on the turntable.
+During the positioning and alignment of the infrared sensor as well as the adjustment of the potentiometer or the analog threshold, it makes little sense to measure the rotations of the Ferraris electricity meter's turntable and calculate the consumption values, as the changes in state of the sensor do not correspond to the actual detection of the mark on the turntable.
 It is therefore possible to set the Ferraris component to calibration mode by turning on the calibration mode switch (see [Actors](#actors)).
 As long as the calibration mode is activated, no calculation of the consumption data is performed and the corresponding sensors (see [Primary Sensors](#primary-sensors)) are not changed.
 Instead, the diagnostic sensor for the rotation indication (see [Diagnostic Sensors](#diagnostic-sensors)) is active and can additionally be used to assist with correct alignment.
-The sensor switches to the `on` state when the marker on the turntable is in front of the infrared sensor and to `off` when it moves out of the sensor's range again.
+The sensor has the `on` state when the marker on the turntable is detected and the `off` state when it is not detected.

 To be able to use the calibration mode, the components `calibration_mode` and `rotation_indicator` must be configured in the YAML file:
 ```yaml